ASCEPT Member Awards

 The nominee must have made substantial scientific or service contributions to Australasian Pharmacology, Clinical Pharmacology, Toxicology or Clinical Toxicology over a sustained period (i.e. >7 years).
 The nominee must have shown leadership in the advancement and promotion in one of the disciplines of Pharmacology, Clinical Pharmacology, Toxicology or Clinical Toxicology and must be a member of ASCEPT.
 Each nominee must be proposed by 2 ASCEPT members, with at least one from outside the nominee’s institution.
 Previous winners are ineligible for a period of 7 years after receiving the award.

-The nominee must be a member of ASCEPT and have made significant contribution to education and/or training in one of the disciplines of Pharmacology, Clinical Pharmacology, Toxicology and Clinical Toxicology in Australasia.
+The nominee for this respected award must be a member of ASCEPT and have made significant contribution to education and/or training in one of the disciplines of Pharmacology, Clinical Pharmacology, Toxicology and Clinical Toxicology in Australasia.

 ASCEPT Prizes